cmark0v/linux_hax/linuxhax.rst

   - ``ssh-keygen -t ed25519-sk -O resident -O application=ssh:<description> -f ~/.ssh/id_ed_sk`` - generate key on fido2 token as resident on key, type can alternatively be ``ecdsa-sk``, omitting ``-O resident`` makes a key that requires the fido token but is not stored on it. not discoverable from the key. ``-O verify-required`` or ``-O no-touch-required`` control the physical prescene requirements(touching the key)
   - ``ssh-keygen -K`` - importing resident keys to new machine from security token
 - ``ssh-add -L`` - print all your public keys in .ssh
-- ``scp localfile <user>@<remotehost>:/path/file`` - copies files over ssh bidirectionally, will default to copy locally for composibility/compatibility and uses same args generally, which must be before the locations provided. typical use scp user@host:/home/user/stuff stuff. username is often needed. tab to complete works if you have passwordless ssh set up.
-USE IT PASSWORDLESS AND USE TAB. tab is slow though(it must open auth and close a ssh session in the background silently to achieve this). remember you can copy to /tmp always, too.
+- ``scp localfile <user>@<remotehost>:/path/file`` - copies files over ssh bidirectionally, will default to copy locally for composibility/compatibility and uses same args generally, which must be before the locations provided. typical use ``scp user@host:/home/user/stuff stuff``. username is often needed. tab to complete works if you have passwordless ssh set up.
+USE IT PASSWORDLESS AND USE TAB. tab is slow though(it must open auth and close a ssh session in the background silently to achieve this). remember you can copy to /tmp always, too, if perms are giving you grief.
 - ``ssh -X <remotehost>`` - this arg will forward x11, IE, let u run graphicalprograms over ssh(if u have x11 on both sides) ``ssh -Y`` is equivalent but was meant to be a more lightweight connection
 - ``ssh -A <remotehost>`` - forward ssh agent to foreign server, allowing scure access to local keys on foreign server, including hardware tokens
 - ``ssh -D 8888 <remotehost>`` - runs a socks5 proxy on prot 8888 that tunnels connections from localhsot through the remote host